pierre-24/stdlite/docs/theory.md

 where $\mathbf x^\omega$ and $\mathbf y^\omega$ are the frequency-dependent linear response vector (to be determined) in direction $\zeta$.
 The $\mathbf A$ and $\mathbf B$ are electronic Hessian (super-)matrices (related to orbital rotations).

-In the rest of this devellopment a **global hybrid** density functional is assumed,
+In the rest of this development a **global hybrid** density functional is assumed,

 $$E_{XC}= (1-a_x)\,E_X^{GGA}+a_x\,E_X^{HF}+E_C^{GGA}.$$